oracle-livelabs/developer/springboot-adb-react/backend/backend.md

 ## Task 4: Build and Re-Deploy with Load Balancer IP address

-In order to call the API's that are built to retrieve the list of Todo items, update items etc, we must update the value of API_LIST to point to the load balancer ip address.
+In order to call the APIs that are built to retrieve the list of Todo items, update items, and so on, we must update the value of API_LIST to point to the load balancer IP address.

   1. Navigate to the following directory
     ```